DFE-Digital/search-and-compare-api/README.md

     cd src\api
     set ASPNETCORE_URLS=http://*:5001 && dotnet run

-## Building API domain nuget package
+## Building API domain nuget package (this is now part of the ci build)

 First, bump the version number in SearchAndCompareApiClient.csproj.
 The -beta suffix is appended automatically.